 Collaborative applications submitted from different institutions must clearly indicate they are part of a collaborative project/group.
 Every partner institution must submit an application through its own sponsored research office.
-Each application within the collaborative group, including the narrative and all required appendices and attachments, must be identical with one exception: The exception is that each application must contain unique budget and budget justification documents corresponding to the expenditures for that application's submitting institution only.
+Each application within the collaborative group, including the narrative and all required appendices and attachments, must be identical with one exception: Each application must contain unique budget and budget justification documents corresponding to the expenditures for that application's submitting institution only.
 Each collaborative group can have only one lead institution.
-The common narrative must identify the lead institution and must contain a summary table describing the budget breakdown by institution for all participants.